 There was a long pause, and the seller was about to break it but decided to hold his tongue, knowing that he would get his answers soon enough.

-“All right, let’s here it boy.
+“All right, let’s hear it, boy.
 What has happened?”

 “Is this because of the book?”